ChrisChinchilla/chrischinchilla.com/_clients/gitlab.md

 - devops
 ---

-GitLab is a a complete CI/CD toolchain in a single application.
+GitLab is a complete CI/CD toolchain in a single application.
 One interface.
 One conversation.
 One permission model.
-We contribute technical articles to their blog.
+I contributed technical articles to their blog.